-1 Professor of Surgery Emeritus, Tufts University School of Veterinary Medicine, 200 Westborough Road, North Grafton, MA 01536 USA in at least three ways.
-Simple failure to read the manual is the first way.
-We have all experienced a reluctance to read the instructions that accompany a new device.
+1 Professor of Surgery Emeritus, Tufts University School of Veterinary Medicine, 200 Westborough Road, North Grafton, MA 01536 USA have all experienced a reluctance to read the instructions that accompany a new device.
 A second way arises from the force of tradition.
 For generations we have been taught that a plain cavesson noseband should be placed two fingers below the projecting cheek bones (facial crest).
-So recommendations that defy this tradition must surely be wrong.
-Thirdly, there is a belief among riders that a low noseband obstructs breathing.
+So recommendations that defy this tradition must surely be wrong and can be ignored.
+Thirdly, there is a mistaken belief that a low noseband obstructs breathing.
 This belief arises, however, from a misunderstanding of anatomy.
-It is falsely assumed that a low noseband is necessarily lying on cartilage rather than bone, and that as pressure on cartilage would tend to suffocate a horse this should be avoided at all costs.
+It is falsely assumed that a low noseband is necessarily lying on cartilage rather than bone, and that, as pressure on cartilage would tend to suffocate a horse, this should be avoided at all costs.
 The last part of this argument is correct but not the first.